The past 24 hours have seen reports on a variety of subjects, some trivial,

 It is absolutely right that Grant Shapps doesn’t want to see any more failures to lead the world.

-eight long years the Daniel Morgan Investigation Panel will make its report
+eight long years the Daniel Morgan Independent Panel will make its report

 public at a Press Conference in Church House, Westminster on 17th May.
 No